kirkhansen/svo-print/README.md

    if they don't exist already.
 3. Use something like Cognito, or other federation service to allow users from other systems (LDAP, Google, etc) to assume a role that has the ability the store users would have.
-This is 'best practice', but is probably overkill.
+This is best practice, but is probably overkill.
 4. Have the form the user submits send a notification to an admin that can manually create all this stuff, and send them an email with what to run and how to get going.